microsoft/aksworkshop/_entries/02-01 challenge1.md

 ---

 Your organisation requires that the application is deployed to Kubernetes running on Azure.
 You may wish to use features available in Kubernetes 1.8.
-Be aware that ACS only currently supports Kubernetes 1.7.
-Given the limited budget allocated for the project you must not deploy more than three Kubernetes agent nodes.
+Be aware that ACS currently only supports Kubernetes 1.7.
+Given the limited budget allocated for the project you should think very carefully before deploying more than three Kubernetes agent nodes.
 If you run out credit expect you will experience downtime.

-You have also found out that Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service) which is currently in Preview and deploys version 1.7.7 at the time of writing.
+You have also found out that Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service).
+This is currently in preview, at the time of writing the default version of Kubernetes deployed is 1.7.7, but AKS does support version 1.8.

 You need to: